13 Aug Martha Sword

 My story is one of sheer gratitude.

-It was 15 years ago on a brutally cold January night when I found out I can’t live without the Princeton First Aid & Rescue Squad.
+It was 15 years ago on a brutally cold January night that I found out I can’t live without the Princeton First Aid & Rescue Squad.

 Our family was a victim of a home invasion.
-My husband Bill, two of our three children, my brother and a friend were sound asleep when a stranger pounded on our door, entered our kitchen, raged uncontrollably, stabbed my husband 12 times and then lunged after four Princeton police officers.
+My husband Bill, two of our three children, my brother and a friend were sound asleep when a stranger pounded on our door.
+Bill opened the door; a young man entered our kitchen and stabbed my husband 12 times.

-Bill joined the advisory board of the rescue squad soon after the home invasion and was excited to help them explore the location and construction of a new headquarters.
+That night changed Bill’s outlook.
+He never took another day for granted, and he never forgot the EMTs who made it possible.
+He joined the advisory board of the rescue squad soon after and was excited to help them explore the construction of a new headquarters.
 That was over a decade ago.

-By a cruel twist of fate, my husband of 33 years, a Princeton resident all his life, was killed when a tree in our driveway came crashing down during Hurricane Sandy.
+By a cruel twist of fate, my husband was killed when a tree in our driveway came crashing down during Hurricane Sandy.
 Even on that horrific night, PFARS miraculously showed up in our driveway.
-Though they could not save him then, I would like to thank them again for risking life and limb on our family’s behalf.
+Though they could not save him then, they again risked life and limb on our family’s behalf.

-It’s because of their dedication to duty that I willingly agreed to be a part of a campaign for a new PFARS headquarters.
-What a privilege it is to give back to the squad and to honor Bill’s memory with this work.
+It’s because of their dedication to duty that I willingly agreed to be a part of this campaign.
+What a privilege it is to give back to the Squad and to honor Bill’s memory with this work.